• Christmas Recipes

 Can I turn this into a stromboli?

-Yes, after you roll out the dough slice it into 8 equal places and place on a pan to bake.
+Yes, after you roll out the dough, slice it into 8 equal pieces and place them on a pan to bake.
 You will still need to do an egg wash and season.
 You can follow the instructions for the pepperoni stromboli and just substitute sausage.

 Storage and Reheating